On Tamagawa numbers of CM tori: Computations of some product cases

 In this subsection we shall further assume that each subgroup $N_i$, besides being cyclic, is also normal in $G_i$.
 This assumption simplifies the description of the group $H^2(\Z)'$ through Mackey's formula.
 For each $1 \le i \le r$ let $T_i:=T^{K_i/E_i, k}$, and let $\Lambda_i:=X(T_i)$ be the character group of $T_i$.

-Our goal is to reduce the problem of computing $\tau(T)$ into that of $\tau(T_i)$.
-Recall by Proposition~\ref{prop:Sha2L-1}, we have
+Let $\scrD_i$ be the decomposition subgroups of $G_i$ for each $i$.